 The six data protection principles are good information handling standards which PSNI must comply with in relation to how it handles personal information, including deciding whether to disclose it or not.
 In particular, the first principle requires personal data to be processed 'fairly and lawfully'.
-In considering whether it is 'fair' to any individual to release information about them, PSNI considered the likely expectations of those individuals and the nature of the information involved.
-Individuals must have confidence that their information is treated sensitively and appropriately by PSNI and it is unlikely that it would be within the expectations of these individuals that their identification information would be put into the public domain.
-The individuals would not have any reasonable expectation PSNI would disclose such information of this nature about them.
-Releasing the names of members of an overseas group could lead to individuals being attacked, endangering their own safety and that of their families, should the information be acted upon by an individual or a criminal / terrorist organisation intent on breaching current PSNI security processes.
-The Service has a duty to protect the personal data of all individuals, including members of an overseas group.
+In considering whether it is 'fair' to any individual to release their convictions with any information that could possibly identify them, PSNI considered the likely expectations of those individuals and the nature of the information involved.
+Individuals must have confidence that their information is treated sensitively and appropriately by PSNI.
+We consider those individual officers would not have any reasonable expectation PSNI would disclose such information of this nature about them.
 We consider it would be extremely unfair to those individuals and therefore a breach of the first principle of data protection legislation.
-This information is therefore exempt under section 40 (2) of the FOIA as it contravenes data protection legislation to release it and the PSNI has made the decision to withhold that information.
+This information is therefore exempt under section 40 (2) of the FOIA as it contravenes data protection legislation to release it and PSNI has made the decision to withhold that information.